drewku42/MindMend/README.md

+# HackKU 2024
+For this year's hackathon at the University of Kansas, I teamed up with Kevin Roy (K-State) and Emma Roy (KU) to develop MindMend.

 # MindMend 🌐

 MindMend - Harness the power of your social circle for mental wellness.
 Analyze, guide, uplift.
 Your mental health advocate in the digital world.